Graduate Certificate of Digital Law

 Meet your academic team

-Maria O’Sullivan is a Senior Lecturer in the Faculty of Law and a member of the Castan Centre for Human Rights Law.
+Maria O’Sullivan is is an Associate Professor in the Faculty of Law and a member of the Castan Centre for Human Rights Law.
 Her current projects focus on automation, artificial intelligence and government decision making.
 She has been published The Age, Sydney Morning Herald and The Conversation.

 Rachel Kessel is a Legal Tech and Design Fellow at the Australian Centre for Justice and Innovation.
 Her primary research is in human rights law, entrepreneurship and digital transformation.
 Rachel completed a Master of Education, specialising in human-centred design and digital technologies.